joshburgess/redux-most/README.md

 a fluent style or a more functional style.

-To use the fluent style, just use most `thru` operator to pass the stream through to `select` in as the 2nd argument.
+To use the fluent style, just use most's `thru` operator to pass the stream through to `select` in as the 2nd argument.

 ```